rdemaria/lhcoptics/README.md

 ## TODO

+- add check and comparisons with LSA
+- add extra 2025 MD cycles
 - compile optics files in EOS
     - madx files for madx/ native xsuits
     - LHCOptics json for the phytho library